xumi1993/seispy-doc.post/source/usage/rf-sta.md

 Save the PRFs to pjt.para.rfpath with some criteria.
 Two kind of criteria allow to set (i.e., crust or mtz). if the parameter set as None, all of PRFs will be saved.

 ### `crust`
-- The max peak should appare berween -2s and 2s
+- The maximum peak should appear berween -2s and 2s

 ### `mtz`

-- The max peak should appare berween -5s and 5s
+- The maximum peak should appear berween -5s and 5s

 - the maximum amplitudes of PRFs in a 30–120 s window after the direct P are smaller than 30% of the maximum amplitudes of the direct P phases.